stardog-union/launchpad-docs/guides/jwt-authentication-okta.md

 # JWT Authentication with Okta

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/jwt-authentication-okta/](https://docs.stardog.com/launchpad/jwt-authentication-okta/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 This guide walks through configuring JWT-based authentication for Voicebox using Okta's On-Behalf-Of (OBO) token exchange flow.

 ## Is This Guide For You?